oyegunmen/JanFlight/docs/content/basics.md

 # Basic Guide

-This guide walks you through few of the fundamentals of the drones like how it works, physics and maths behind it, the parts and what each of those parameters mean and how you should choose for your specific build.
+This guide walks you through few of the fundamentals of the drones like how it works, physics and maths behind it, and how you should choose parts for your specific build.

 This guide is for anyone who has heard the word "drone" and wants to understand how to build one from scratch.
-No prior knowledge is assumed.
-Every term is explained the first time it appears.

 ---

-## How to Read This Guide

-We start with basic physics, then work through every hardware component in the order you would actually select it when building.
-Each section has:

-- **What it is?** A plain explanation assuming you know nothing
-- **Why it matters?** What goes wrong if you ignore this
-- **How to choose?** Actionable decision tables and rules
-- **Visual aids:** Diagrams and Flowcharts to comprehend the concept

-> Read sections in order the first time.
-On future visits, use the Table of Contents to jump directly to what you need.

----

 ## Glossary of Key Terms

-Before anything else, here is a quick-reference table.
+This is a quick-reference table.
 Terms are explained in full when they first appear in the guide, but this table is here whenever you need a refresher.

 | Acronym | Full Name | Plain-English Meaning |
 |---------|-----------|----------------------|